PyCQA/isort/docs/configuration/custom_sections_and_ordering.md

-# Custom Sections and Ordering
+# Custom sections and ordering

 isort provides lots of features to enable configuring how it sections imports and how it sorts imports within those sections.